Thoughts on AI pause

 When Machines Improve Machines

-The following is an excerpt from my book Reflections on Intelligence (2016/2020).
+The following is an excerpt from my book Reflections on Intelligence (2016/2024).

-The term “Artificial General Intelligence” (AGI) refers to a machine that can perform any task at least as well as any human.
-This is often considered the holy grail of artificial intelligence research, and also the thing that many consider likely to give rise to an “intelligence explosion”, the reason being that machines then will be able to take over the design of smarter machines, and hence their further development will no longer be held back by the slowness of humans.
-Luke Muehlhauser and Anna Salamon express the idea in the following way:
+The term “Artificial General Intelligence” (AGI) refers to a machine that can perform any cognitive task at least as well as any human.
+This is often considered the holy grail of artificial intelligence research.
+It is also what many believe will give rise to an “intelligence explosion”, as machines will then be able to take over the design of smarter machines, and hence their further development will no longer be held back by the slowness of humans.

 Once human programmers build an AI with a better-than-human capacity for AI design, the instrumental goal for self-improvement may motivate a positive feedback loop of self-enhancement.
 Now when the machine intelligence improves itself, it improves the intelligence that does the improving.
+(Muehlhauser & Salamon, 2012, p.
+13)

 [A] common assertion is that the advent of greater-than-human intelligence will herald The Singularity.
 These super intelligences will be able to advance science and technology faster than unaugmented humans can.
 They’ll be able to understand things that baseline humans can’t.
 And perhaps most importantly, they’ll be able to use their superior intellectual powers to improve on themselves, leading to an upward spiral of self improvement with faster and faster cycles each time.